AKT311209/10Tin2Project/README.md

 # 10Tin2Project
-This is my personal repo to share my code to 10 Tin 2 students of Nguyen Hue High School only
+This is my personal repo to share my code to 10 Tin 2 students of Nguyen Hue High School only.